Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## Why
 - Governance is an organisational meta-function prefigured by initial conditions.
 - The purpose of the Governace circle is to determine congruent processes and frameworks support the networks values of regeneration.
-- Any choice of framework impacts all future decisions and so individuals within the network need to be mindful of unintendend consequences when selecting them.
-This is true for at a strategic level but more so at
+- Any choice of governance framework impacts all future decisions of an organisation.
+Individuals within the network need to be mindful of unintendend consequences when selecting them.
+At the meta level we need the

 ## How
 - Articulating values and ethics at the individual and collective levels